maabed/karak-dashboard-docs/source/index.html.md

 * Progress circles.
   - These progress shapes were extracted from the <a href="https://kimmobrunfeldt.github.io/progressbar.js/">PROGRESS BAR.JS</a>
   - In order to use them you need to include ProgressBar.js Javascript file. <br>
-  - You can manipulate and play with the progress circle options as you like using the option provided by the library.
+  - You can manipulate and play with the progress circle options as you like using the options provided by the library.

 * Progress bars.
-  - Same as the Progress circles above you should include the include ProgressBar.js Javascript file.
+  - Same as the Progress circles above you should include the ProgressBar.js Javascript file.

 * Placeholder loader.
   - This famous loader is used as stand alone plugin meaning that it doesn't need any libraries, all you need to do is to include the blue dashboard Style file and use it just like the example does.